 - Average carpet performance

-How does the Shark compare with other upright vacuums though?
+How does the Shark’s cleaning performance compare with other upright vacuums though?
 And is it worth the price?
 Read our in-depth Shark NZ801UKT review to find out.

 Overview of the Shark NZ801UKT

-- Pet tool for removing hair and dander
+- Pet tool for removing embedded pet hair and dander

-- DuoClean floorhead that’s great for removing both large and small debris
+- DuoClean floorhead is designed to pick up both large and small debris

 - Powered lift-away design for convenient cleaning on stairs or in cars